About This Course

 - All assessments

-Note that a deposit will need to be paid to secure your place on the programme.
+Note that a £500 deposit payment (non-refundable) will be required to secure your place on the programme.
 Payment will also need to be made at the start of each semester.

 Funding